 By dividing the project into smaller milestones, you have better control over the budget and can make informed decisions based on the outcomes of each phase.

-This approach also enables you to validate the project’s direction and make any necessary course corrections early in the process.
+This approach also enables you to validate the project’s direction and make necessary course corrections early in the process.
 It also minimizes the risk of pouring substantial resources into a project that might not yield the desired results.

 Bumps in the road you may not have thought about (yet)

-Typically, it’s not the primary features that deplete your project funds – since you probably planned them beforehand – but the concealed details that you or your agency overlooked during the initial estimate.
+Typically, it’s not the primary features that deplete your project funds – since you probably planned them beforehand – but the concealed details you or your agency overlooked during the initial estimate.
 Selecting your agency carefully will likely eliminate the need to be concerned about this, but conducting your research beforehand is always a good idea.

 Inadequate security measures